21chenb/flashback/readme.md

 - **The autotuner failing**: The autotuner has a tqdm bar that runs, if it stops for an extended period of time look at the autotuner section below for possible remedies; please file an issue if you run into this.

 ## The Softmax Attention Calamity
-*Note: For more context on this section, read about the backwards pass of [flash attention](https://arxiv.org/abs/2205.14135).*
+*Note: For more context, read about the backwards pass of [flash attention](https://arxiv.org/abs/2205.14135).*

 Our <i>softmax</i> attention double backwards can have calamitous performance.
 Indeed, often does not greatly improve throughput in practical settings and can even match (or lose to) the naive implementation.
 This is due to both (a) <ins>the nature of the fused attention trick</ins> and (b)
 <ins>the structure of the softmax attention computation</ins>.